seanbreckenridge/albums/README.md

 The 'Year' column refers to date released.
 However, in source csv files for AMA's and Grammies, the year is often the date awarded.

-`python3 discogs_update.py` uses the [Discogs API](https://github.com/discogs/discogs_client) to validate the data in the spreadsheet, hence the most accurate file will be the one in root directory: `spreadsheets.csv`, a csv file generated from the information on [my spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).
+`python3 discogs_update.py` uses the [Discogs API](https://github.com/discogs/discogs_client) to validate the data in the spreadsheet, fixing said errors, hence the most accurate file will be the one in root directory: `spreadsheet.csv`, a csv file generated from the information on [my spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661). `spreadsheet.csv` removes any albums that I added manually, by relation, or on a recommendation.

-Dependencies: `pip3 install --user --upgrade discogs_client termcolor`
+You can also use [`SQL/statements.sql`](https://github.com/seanbreckenridge/albums/tree/master/SQL) to create a MySQL schema with similar data to `spreadsheet.csv`.
+These files will be updated whenever I add something to the list.

 ##### Sources for `spreadsheet.csv`: